faiyazkhan024/sandbox/nestjs-the-complete-developers-guide/map-ts/README.md

 - Double-check your Google Maps API key and ensure it is correctly configured.
 - Check for any error messages or warnings in the browser console and the terminal output.
 - Consult the documentation or seek help from the course resources or community forums.

-## About Stack

-- **[Typescript](https://www.typescriptlang.org/)**: is a superset of JavaScript that adds type annotations to the language.
-It provides better type checking and code analysis than plain JavaScript, and can help catch errors before they occur at runtime.
-- **[Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript)**: It lets you customize maps with your own content and imagery for display on web pages and mobile devices.
-It features four basic map types (roadmap, satellite, hybrid, and terrain) which you can modify using layers and styles, controls and events, and various services and libraries.
-- **[Parcel](https://parceljs.org/)**: A fast and zero-config bundler that simplifies the build process for web applications.
-Parcel combines a great out-of-the-box development experience with a scalable architecture that can take your project from just getting started to massive production application.

-## Configuration

-- `tsconfig.json`: This is the configuration file for Typescript, a superset of JavaScript that adds type annotations to the language.
-It defines how Typescript should compile the project, including which files to include and exclude, and which version of JavaScript to target.

 ## License